-- audits of emergency medicines and equipment
+- audits of emergency medicines and equipment, including the emergency trolley

-- a general audit of the entire laser suite every month (including an audit of stock medicines)
+- a general audit of the entire surgery department every month (including an audit of stock medicines)

 - infection control practice every 3 months

 - patient care records every 3 months, and

 - staff files every 6 months.

 Audit results we saw showed high compliance rates.
-For example, the most recent infection control audit in May 2022 achieved 98% compliance.
-We saw that lessons learned from incidents in any of the Optical Express services prompted the development of actions plans and local improvement initiatives across the organisation.
-For example, following an equipment failure in one of the Optical Express services, clinic managers in each service had now completed laser safety training.
+For example, the most recent infection control audits from May and August 2022 achieved 97% and 98% compliance respectively.
+We saw that lessons learned from incidents in any of the Optical Express services prompted the development of actions plans and local improvement initiatives.
+For example, following an equipment failure in another Optical Express service, clinic managers based in each service had now completed laser safety training.
 This enabled them to support the surgery service by increasing the frequency of laser safety checks in each clinic to reduce the risk of equipment failure occurring on scheduled surgery days.

 The service periodically monitored compliance with the World Health Organization's (WHO) guidance for surgical procedures by following the treatment journey for five patients.
 This included checking that a 'surgical pause' was initiated in theatre to confirm the patient's identity, the operation site and the surgical procedure to be performed.
-We saw that audits confirmed that staff fully complied with the WHO guidance during laser treatment sessions for all patients.
+An audit of five patients' treatment journeys completed in May 2022 confirmed that staff fully adhered to the WHO guidance.

 An effective risk management system supported the proactive management of risk in the service.
 A clear system was in place to record and manage accident and incident reporting.
-The service's annual summary of incidents and events reported one incident between January-December 2021, which was a minor complication from treatment.
-At the time of the inspection, no accidents or incidents had occurred in 2022.
+We noted the service's annual summary of incidents and events reported no incidents had occurred between January-December 2021, and we also noted no incidents for this year up to the time of the inspection.
 We saw the service routinely discussed incidents at staff and management meetings to share learning and discuss any actions for improvement.

 An external pharmacist had been commissioned to review the service's medicines management process.
 This was to make sure these remained compliant and in line with current statutory medicines management guidance.
 An initial visit by the pharmacist had been arranged for Optical Express (Glasgow) to begin this review process, with a view to extending this to all the registered Optical Express services in Scotland.

 We saw evidence that the service had streamlined its risk registers and related risk assessments.
-This took account of any risks identified and the actions to be taken in the clinic environment, and for laser working practices.
+This took account of any risks identified and the actions to be taken in the clinic environment, and for theatre and laser working practices.
 We saw that the risk registers clearly showed risk levels before and after actions were taken to minimise any identified risk.